-Do I Have a Case?
+Do I Have A Case?

 After you or a loved one has been injured or there has been a death due to an accident or malpractice, you may be wondering if you have a case or not.
-During this troubling time, medical bills may be piling up and you are still unable to return to work.
+During this troubling time, medical bills may be piling up and you may still unable to return to work.
 You or your loved ones may be wondering how the family is going to be provided for and taken care of from this point on into the future.
-In order to evaluate whether you or your loved ones has a valid claim(s), there are a number of facts and circumstances which must be thoroughly evaluated to determine if there is a personal injury or malpractice case to pursue or not.
+In order to evaluate whether you or your loved ones have a valid claim(s), there are a number of facts and circumstances which must be thoroughly evaluated to determine if there is a personal injury or malpractice case to pursue or not.

-Is There a Party or Individual Who Was Responsible for What Happened?
+Is There A Party Or Individual Who Was Responsible For What Happened?

 What Are My Damages?

-Does There Need to Be Documentation in Order For a Claim to Be Brought?
+Does There Need To Be Documentation In Order For A Claim To Be Brought?

-Should I Call a Lawyer to Find Out More Information?
+Should I Call A Lawyer To Find Out More Information?